Cyber Insurance Coverage Checklist: 5 Security Items

 With this approach, your security posture is enhanced, and you can effectively demonstrate how to stop ransomware attacks to cyber insurers.

 In the event of a zero- or n-day event, lost revenue from business downtime as well as repair, PR, and legal associated costs are usually covered under cyber insurance.
 Thus, underwriters want to see if an organization has an effective patch management strategy in place before providing a quote.

 The days of patching everything are gone.
 The time to attack is shrinking as exploits to vulnerable systems occur in just minutes, not days.
 For example, it only took the hacking group Hafnium five minutes to start scanning for vulnerabilities after Microsoft announced a zero-day vulnerability found in Microsoft Exchange Server.
 And while cybercriminals are quick to strike, it can take days for the vendor to release a patch, leaving your system unprotected and your business operations at risk.

-The key to a strong patch management is prioritisation.
-To achieve this, organisations need to focus on bugs that are relevant to their specific application systems.
+The key to a strong patch management is prioritization.
+To achieve this, organizations need to focus on bugs that are relevant to their specific application systems.
 From there, security teams can identify which of those bugs have been actively exploited and if they are part of the business’ critical infrastructure.

-Next, use the CISA Known Exploited Vulnerability catalogue as a reference point when identifying which applications or operating systems have been exploited by vulnerabilities in the wild.
+Next, use the CISA Known Exploited Vulnerability catalog as a reference point when identifying which applications or operating systems have been exploited by vulnerabilities in the wild.